-After you configure environment variables in the Function Compute instance, the Function Compute instance will configure the environment variables to the operating system environment when the function is run.
-You can read configured environment variables from the system environment variables and then use the values of the environment variables in the code.
+After you configure environment variables, the environment variables are configured to the operating system environment when a function is executed.
+You can read the configured environment variables from the system environment variables.

-When you create or update environment variables, the Function Compute instance encrypts and stores the environment variables by using Advanced Encryption Standard (AES) 256.
-When you run the function, the environment variables are automatically decrypted in reverse.
-In this way, data security is enhanced.
+When you create or update environment variables, Function Compute encrypts and stores the environment variables by using Advanced Encryption Standard (AES) 256.
+When you execute the function, the environment variables are automatically decrypted in reverse.
+This ensures data security.

 - Deploy a function on different platforms or services

 The configurations of the same function code may be different in the test environment and production environment.
 For example, you can use environment variables to select different Object Storage Service (OSS) buckets, databases, or tables.
 This way, you can deploy the same function to different platforms or environments without modifying the function code.

 You can use environment variables to configure security-sensitive authentication information, such as a username and a password for connecting to a database and your Alibaba Cloud AccessKey pair.

 You can configure the PATH and HOME variables to system directories.

 - A key must start with a letter and can contain letters and digits.

 - A value must contain printable ASCII characters and cannot contain other characters such as Chinese characters.

 The total size of environment variables cannot exceed 4 KB.